CodeForBoulder/Boulder_Open_Data_Portal_Introduction/README.md

     - I just want to start looking at numbers - Colaboratory (Google Python)
     - I really want to learn more about Python and install Anaconda/Python Notebooks on my computer
 4. What are Python Libraries?
 What are the main Libraries to know?
-5. Sample Python Notebook with starter code
+5. Sample Python Notebooks with starter code
 6. This was fun!
 Where do I learn more?
     - Python
     - Statistics